Skip to main content

 • The Fire Safety Activity Report contains all incidents related to fire safety that have occurred on campus.

-Current reports may be obtained from the Dean of Students Office, Ryan Hall 306.
+Current reports may be obtained from the Vice President for Operations on the 2nd floor of Ryan Hall.

-It is the university’s policy to issue Timely Warnings to the campus community any time a campus security authority (or local law enforcement agency) receives a report of a Clery Act crime that has occurred on the Clery Act Geography that, in the judgement of the Dean of Students (or designee), constitutes a serious or continuing threat to students or employees.
+It is the university’s policy to issue Timely Warnings to the campus community any time a campus security authority (or local law enforcement agency) receives a report of a Clery Act crime that has occurred on the Clery Act Geography that, in the judgement of the Vice President for Operations (or designee), constitutes a serious or continuing threat to students or employees.
 The university’s Timely Warnings are known as “CAMPUS SAFETY ALERTS,” and these Alerts will be distributed as soon as pertinent information is available, in a manner that withholds the names of the victims as confidential, and with the goal of aiding in the prevention of similar occurrences.

 When Are Timely Warnings Issued?